michaelnzegbuna-rgb/Azure-Acr-Docker-Images-Management/templates/README.md

 ---

-## 4. Deployment Verification
+## 4. Container Image Deployment Validation

-### Docker Push Confirmation
+### Docker Push Verification

-The successful completion of the `docker push` command confirms that the container image was uploaded to Azure Container Registry and registered under the `v4.0` tag.
+The successful completion of the Docker push operation confirms that the container image was uploaded to Azure Container Registry.

-### Registry Verification
+### Azure Container Registry Repository Verification

-A screenshot of the Azure Container Registry repository should be included to verify the presence of the uploaded image.
+Include a screenshot showing the image repository and tag within Azure Container Registry.

 ```text
 screenshots/azure_acr_portal.png